');

 About Harrisburg, NC

-Harrisburg is a mid-sized city in North Carolina with a population of 19,203 residents.
-The median household income is $143,393 per year, which is above the national average.
-The median age in Harrisburg is 39 years.
+Harrisburg is a mid-sized city located in North Carolina with a population of 19,203 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $143,393 per year, which is 91% above the national median of $75,149.
+The median age of 39 years is close to the US median age of 38.9 years.

 How Harrisburg Ranks in North Carolina